Em-Vi/Farmwise-AI/README.md

-Here’s an updated version of the README to include credit for the inspiration and template sources:

----

 # Plant Disease Detection System

 This project was developed as part of the Smart India Hackathon.
 It is a web-based application that predicts plant diseases from uploaded leaf images using a deep learning model.
 The system is designed to assist farmers and agriculturists in identifying diseases in various crops and providing information on how to manage or treat them.